 We get some coffee at the 7-11 and sit outside to chat.
 The rain has finally cleared up, thank goodness!
 I message Kohei letting him know that Talia has arrived.
 He responds back saying he’ll run down to the reception desk to check us into the guestroom so that we can get settled.
 To fill you all in, Kohei’s building has a guestroom service available.
 All residents can book the guestroom (just like booking a room at a hotel) for their visitors at a very reasonable rate of 7,000 yen (about $70USD).
 Since Kohei’s apartment is a studio and can only comfortably fit 2 people, he had offered to book the guestroom so we could have some proper girl time together.

 Talia and I finish our coffees and head back to the building.
 We meet Kohei in the lobby and then head to the 37th floor to get settled into our new room for the next few days.
 Kohei hands me the keys and I unlock the door to enter.
 Holy cow, you guys, this room is niceeeee!
 When you first enter, there is a small foyer with a staircase leading downstairs.
 To the right of the staircase, there is a glass enclosure, which surrounds the bathroom.
 At the bottom of the stairs is the bedroom.
 There are two queen beds and a giant flat screen TV.
 Giant glass windows overlooking the city skyline are situated on the left-hand side.
 Right next to the windows is a balcony.
 Walk towards the back of the room, and you head into the bathroom.
 There are two sets of sinks, a Toto washlet toilet (love these things), and at the center is the giant bathtub jacuzzi and an accompanying shower.
 Kohei has to go meet some friends for lunch so he bids us goodbye.
-The second he leaves, Talia and I whip out our phones to take photos.
-I mean, we have to; this room is too nice not to share on our Snap Story (lol).

 At 12pm, Talia and I leave our beautiful new room to meet the team for today’s shoot.
 We take the train and get off at Shibuya station where we see everyone waiting in front of the police station.
 Eno leads the way to a public restroom so the models can change.
 This reminds me of when I was back in college, styling test shoots and finding public restrooms in parks to dress the models!
 First, I dress Jiyeon.
 She’s so petite and incredibly sweet.
 I dress her in the women’s Floral Jinbei set.
 After she’s done, I dress Yuno in the Men’s Denim Kimono.